Recovering the Lost World,

 Returning day."

 But this might also simply suggest the most obvious aspect of the list of changes which will have been wrought with the war -- the change in the equinox.
 Jupiter was in Capricorn when the plasmoid was released.
-So it was Capricorn (in the typically displaced wording of prophesies) that "smote Taurus' neck."
-The phrase "returning day" is the fact that Taurus has been shifted to below the horizon at the vernal equinox with the change of the zodiac, thus giving up part of the daylight hours.
+So it was Capricorn (in the typically displaced wording of prophecies) that "smote Taurus's neck."
+The phrase "returning day" is the fact that Taurus has been shifted to below the horizon at the vernal equinox with the change of the zodiac, thus giving up some 15 days.

-That prediction will be true for the coming era.
-Taurus' neck was broken, it would no longer be the constellation that the Sun rose in at the equinox.
+That prediction will be true for the coming years.
+Taurus's neck was broken, it would no longer be the constellation that the Sun rose in at the equinox.
 In the typical stylishly metonymical metaphor of the Sibylline Oracle, whatever "Taurus," the constellation, took away from "Capricorn," Taurus was giving up -- calendar days.

-The wording, "smote Taurus' neck," is reminiscent of the Tauroctony of Mithraism, the slaying of the bull Taurus, depicted as having its throat cut.
-In antiquity Taurus was depicted only as the head of a bull, not the complete body, as is done today, which is also how the constellation was first depicted in the temples of Mithra ca AD 100.
+The wording, "smote Taurus's neck," is reminiscent of the Tauroctony of Mithraism, the slaying of the bull Taurus, depicted as having its throat cut.
+In antiquity the constellation Taurus was depicted only as the head of a bull, not the complete body, as is done today, which is also how the constellation was first depicted in the temples of Mithra circa AD 100.

 Before 685 BC, with the Sun rising between Aries and Taurus at the vernal equinox, it is the head of the bull which was already (or soon was) above the horizon at the equinox.
 After 685 BC, with the Sun rising at 15 degrees of Aries at the vernal equinox (using the divisions of the ecliptic of antiquity), the head of Taurus no longer appeared above the horizon as the Sun rose to announce spring.
 His throat had been cut.

 Capricorn is here the agent of change.
-Jupiter is in Capricorn throughout the 40 day period.
-In early January of the following year the Sun and Venus are both in Capricorn.
-By this time the flareup had subsided long ago, and this condition has nothing to do with the lines about Capricorn.
+Jupiter is in Capricorn throughout the 40-day period.
+In early January of the following year the Sun and Venus were also both in Capricorn.
+By this time the blazing of these two planets had subsided long ago, and this condition probably has nothing to do with the lines about Capricorn (and despite my earlier note about Berossus).

-The Sibylene Star Wars document is obviously based on an ordered record of changes, and the travels of Venus, but that is no guarantee that it correctly incorporates the starting and completion dates. [note 6a]
+The Sibylline Star Wars document is obviously based on an ordered record of changes, and the travels of Venus, but that is no guarantee that it correctly incorporates the starting and completion dates. [note 7]

-The display in the sky is nicely wrapped up in the closing lines of the poem..
+The display in the sky is nicely wrapped up in the closing lines of the poem (I'll detail the center section below):

 "And the strength of the mighty Shining One